deckerweb/builder-shortcode-extras/readme.txt

 == Screenshots ==

-1. Insert a Shortcode into Gutenberg Block Editor: Shortcode Block

-2. Insert a Shortcode into text content in Gutenberg Block Editor: within the Paragraph Block
+1. Use the Shortcodes in Gutenberg Block Editor: Shortcode Block, Paragraph Block, List Block, Heading Block etc.

-3. Insert a Shortcode into Classic Editor: Visual Mode
+2. The Shortcodes from Block Editor rendered on the Frontend

+3. Shortcode for each Reusable Block to insert & display anywhere (especially outside of the Block Editor...)

+4. Use the Shortcodes in Classic Editor as well: Visual Mode or Text Mode (HTML) - doesn't matter, will work

-4. Insert a Shortcode into Text Widget
+5. Insert a Shortcode into Text Widget or Custom HTML Widget

+6. For Elementor Free Version: Shortcode for each Saved Template!

-5. Insert a Shortcode into Elementor Page Builder: Shortcode Widget
+7. Insert a Shortcode into Elementor Page Builder: Shortcode Widget

-6. Insert a Shortcode into Elementor Text Editor Widget
+8. Insert a Shortcode into Elementor Text Editor Widget

-7. Shortcode field column for Elementor Saved Templates, for Elementor free version
+9. Insert a Shortcode into Elementor Heading widget (will be rendered fully on the frontend, of course!)

+10. For Astra Pro: Shortcode for each Astra Custom Layout - great for reusage

 == Changelog ==